This article may contain affiliate links for which we may receive compensation. Thank you for your support.

-We’ve all had that one trip that has provided some life-learnings, light-bulb alerts with some head-shaking ‘why did I do that’ moments.
-I’m no different!
-There are a number of situations that I have had that earth-shattering reality check too.
+We’ve all had that one trip that provided some life-learnings, light-bulb alerts followed by some head-shaking ‘why did I do that’ moments.
+So, to help you reach your full savviness (is that really a word) here are 35 travel tips that you’re going to love!

 Cash in at the Travel Expo